mozilla-l10n/localizer-documentation/tools/pontoon/workflow.md

 2. Browse to the [project](teams_projects.md).
 3. In [filters](search_filters.md) select `Suggested`, to isolate the strings previously suggested by another translator.
 4. Review the suggested strings.
-     * If suggestion is acceptable, confirm it as an approved translation by clicking the green `SAVE` button or the blue circle near the string in the `HISTORY` tab.
+     * If suggestion is acceptable, confirm it as an approved translation by clicking the green `SAVE` button or the green checkmark near the string in the `HISTORY` tab.
-     * If the suggestion is not acceptable, switch to [Suggest mode](translate.md).
+     * If the suggestion is not acceptable:
+        * Reject the suggestion by clicking on the red cross near the string.
+        * Switch to [Suggest mode](translate.md).
 Edit the translation in the editing space and click the blue `SUGGEST` button.
 Your version will `not` overwrite the translator’s work, but instead will appear at the top of the list under the `HISTORY` tab.

 ### Phase 3: implementing QA